Personal profile

 Personal Statement

 Feng Dong joined the University of Strathclyde from 2nd Sept 2019.
 He is currently a professor at the Department of Computer and Information Sciences.
 He was awarded a PhD from Zhejiang University, China.
-His recent work has also developed new areas in visual analytics, pattern recognition, AI, parallel computing and GPU, image-based rendering and figure animation.
+He is currently the Head of the Human Centric AI research group.
+His recent research has addressed a range of issues in human centric AI to support knowledge discovery, visual data analytics, image analysis, pattern recognition and parallel computing (GPU).
+In particular, he is interested in causal learning from data to support decision making in healthcare.

 In brief, Feng Dong's profile can be summarised as follows: